Table of Contents

 - Systematic Position: Pteridophyta

 - Genus: Ophioglossum

-According to Clasuen (1938) there are 8 species in this genus.
-They are world-wide in distribution.
-Many species are found in temperate regions, but this is least thrived in the tropics.
+According to Clasuen (1938), there are 8 species in this genus.
+They are worldwide in distribution.
+Many species are found in temperate regions, but this has least thrived in the tropics.

 This genus has been divided into three sub-genera 1.
 Euophioglossum; 2.
 Ophioderma and 3.
 Cheiroglossa.

 External Morphology Of Ophioglossum

 The sporophyte of most species of Ophioglossum possesses a short, erect, subterranean rhizome.
 A few species (e.g., O. pendulum; O. intermedium) have a markedly dorsiventral stem.

 The branching of the sporophyte is generally due to the formation of axillary buds in the axils of leaves.
 Petry (1915) has also described the branching of rhizomes as dichotomous.

 The rhizome bears numerous Adventitious roots.
 These roots are commonly thick, smooth, and devoid of hairs.

 As a rule, the roots are borne singly below the leaf or leaves of the current season and the leaf scars of previous seasons.
 The roots are mycorrhizal.
 They arise endogenously.